valerie-bernstein/personalwebsite.github.io/_pages/about.md

 Current Work
 ------

 My graduate work focuses on improving atmospheric drag modeling, which is important for satellite collision avoidance and protecting our technology in space.
-Specifically, I develop satellite aerodyanmic drag models using information gleaned from orbital data.
+Specifically, I develop satellite aerodynamic drag models using information gleaned from orbital data.
 I analyze multi-satellite orbital drag observations to infer information about the physics of aerodynamic modeling and the variability of Earth's upper atmosphere.
 In addition,  I strive to use my research and education experiences to promote engagement with and accessibility of Earth and space science, especially for non-technical or younger audiences.
 Ask me about my space plasma mini-golf design!

 Looking ahead